FREE FOR K-12 TEACHERS, STUDENTS, AND DISTRICTS

 Preview the Lessons in 306: Continuing the Story

-In this lesson, students learn the definition of counter storytelling and systemic racism.
+In this lesson, students learn the definition of counter storytelling and racism.
 Students are also introduced to Patrice McLaurin, author, image activist, and advocate for Black youth who helped develop the curriculum.